WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Experiments

-\paragraph{Number of Experts per Prompt $L$} Similarly, we investigate the impact of varying the prompt length $L$ on model performance.
-The number of prompts selected, $K$, was adjusted to maintain a consistent total number of experts across experiments, ensuring a fair comparison.
-The results are summarized in Table~\ref{tab: prompt_size}.
-As discussed in Section~\ref{sec:method_prompt_pool}, setting $L = 1$ provides greater flexibility in expert selection, thereby enhancing the model's expressiveness, since each prefix expert is assigned a distinct key within the prompt pool.
-Empirical results demonstrate that setting $L = 1$ yields the best performance compared to other values of $L$.
+\paragraph{Effect of Number of Experts per Prompt $L$} We also evaluated the impact of the prompt length $L$ on model performance.
+To ensure a fair comparison, the number of selected prompts $K$, was adjusted to keep the total number of experts constant across all experiments.
+The results, summarized in Table~\ref{tab: prompt_size}.
+As discussed in Section~\ref{sec:method_prompt_pool}, setting $L = 1$ maximizes selection flexibility by assigning each prefix expert a unique key, thereby enhancing the model's expressive power.
+Empirically, this configuration yields the best performance compared to all other tested values of $L$.

-\paragraph{Task Identity Inference} Instead of employing a conventional MLP head for task classification, we utilize a cascade voting mechanism for task identity prediction.
-This approach not only reduces training overhead but also enhances task identification by aggregating predictions from all prompt pools during the selection process.
-To assess its effectiveness relative to an MLP-based method, such as WAVE-CRE~\citep{le2024adaptive}, we conducted a controlled experiment measuring task classification accuracy, with results presented in Table~\ref{tab: taskid}.
+\paragraph{Effectiveness of Cascade Voting for Task Identity Inference} We replace the conventional MLP head for task classification with a cascade voting mechanism for task identity prediction.
+This approach both reduces training overhead and improves task identification by aggregating predictions from all prompt pools.
+To evaluate its effectiveness, we compare it against the MLP-based method used in WAVE-CRE~\citep{le2024adaptive}.
+The task classification accuracies are presented in Table~\ref{tab: taskid}.